-Increased recycling by the city's population, along with improvements in solid waste disposal, has the potential to decrease the demand for landfill usage.
+Increased recycling by the city's population, along with improvements in solid waste disposal, has the potential to decrease the demand for landfill use.
 Voluntary recycling may account for a portion of the dramatic decline in waste disposed at landfills in 2008 and 2009.
-However, only a small percentage of Cape Town residents currently recycle their waste, and there is enormous scope for improving recycling practices.
+However, only a small percentage of Cape Town residents currently recycle their waste and there is enormous scope for improving recycling practices.

-In 2009, per-capita water use was at its second-lowest since 1996, at 223,4 litres per capita per day, and dropped even further in 2011, to 215. litres per capita per day.
+In 2009, water use per capita was at its second-lowest since 1996, at 223,4 $\ell$ per capita per day, and dropped even further in 2011, to 215 $\ell$ per capita per day.
 This is the lowest daily water use per capita figures since the 2004 water restrictions.
-Thus residents are continuing to respond positively to and have internalised the City's messages about the need to save water (see chart A3).
-The City of Cape Town has set an organisational target to reduce overall water use.
+Thus, residents are continuing to respond positively to and have internalised the City's messages about the need to save water (see following figure).
+The City has set an organisational target to reduce overall water use.